tophefo/IpCamera/README.md

 RTSP streams to the image channel.

+PTZ methods for continuous move.

 FTP/NAS features to save the images and delete old files.

-Auto find and setup cameras on the network.
+Auto find and setup cameras on your network.

 ONVIF alarms